Boarders/blog-posts/locally-nameless.md

         i <- choose (0,50)
         pure $ fromInt i
 ```
-Now we can write our properties:
+Now we can write our properties as follows:
 ```haskell
 import Test.Tasty.QuickCheck as QC
 {-